-System justification is the social and psychological tendency to defend the status quo.
-System Justification theory states that when a person is exposed to a system or social order, they use the first evidence provided to establish their perception of the system and from then on want to feel good about it (Friesen, Laurin, Shepherd, Gaucher & Kay, 2018).
-They then aim to bolster the status quo and defend the system in the face of a threat against their perception (Friesen et al., 2018).
-This desire to defend the system may even override a desire to protect individual and collective interests (Jost, Banaji & Nosek, 2004).
+System justification is the social and psychological tendency to defend the status quo (Friesen, Laurin, Shepherd, Gaucher & Kay, 2018).
+System Justification theory states that when a person is exposed to a system or social order, they use the first evidence provided to establish their perception of the system and from then on want to feel good about it (Friesen et al., 2018).
+They then aim to bolster the status quo and defend the system in the face of any threat to their perception (Friesen et al., 2018).
+This desire to defend the system may even override a desire to protect individual and collective interests (Jost et al., 2004).

 A series of studies by Kim, Campbell, Shepherd and Kay (2019) looked at the tendency to justify the exploitation of employees in industries where they are expected to be driven by a passion for their work.
 They found that when a fictitious employee was presumed to be passionate about their work, observers consider unfair treatment towards the employee as more legitimate.
 Two mechanisms behind this phenomenon were identified.
-First, there was an assumption that passionate workers would want to do extra work if given a chance.
-Second, there was an underlying belief that work was its own reward and thus didn't require further compensation.
-This set of studies, the perceptions around an organization involved the observer's understanding of its employee's passion for their work, but this same system of justifying unfair treatment may apply to a perception of employees being in a caring workplace where it is fun to work (Kim et al., 2019).
-In the context of our study, individuals are exposed to a technology firm and use perks that signal clan culture as evidence that the organization cares about meeting the needs of its employees.
-Then the observer wants to feel good about them, so they defend the norms there in the face of anything that threatens their positive perception, such as evidence of an employee being overworked or mistreated.
-Because these instances get justified, they don't get corrected, and issues within the industry persist.
+First, there was an assumption that passionate workers would want to do extra work if given a chance simply because they were passionate.
+Second, there was an underlying belief that work was its own reward to passionate workers and thus didn’t require further compensation.
+This set of studies involved the observer’s understanding of its employee’s passion for their work, but this same system of justifying unfair treatment may apply to a perception of employees being in a caring workplace that makes working fun (Kim et al., 2019).
+Both involve some mechanism by which an observer may consider an employee to be compensated for their work in ways that justify unfair treatment.
+Because these instances get justified, they don’t get corrected, and issues within the industry persist.

-The term justified reflects the process an observer undergoes while evaluating a social situation based on the outcome for each party and determining whether or not they consider the situation and the procedure behind determining the situation's outcome fair and just (Lind & Tyler, 1988).
+The term justified reflects the process an observer undergoes while evaluating a social interaction based on the outcome for each party and determining whether or not they consider the situation’s outcome fair and just (Lind & Tyler, 1988).
 This is a very subjective process.
-A group value model of procedural justice suggests that many of our attitudes and beliefs about what is fair are instilled through socialization, while in a self-interest model of procedural justice, people are prioritized with maximizing personal gain.
-The assumption of prioritized outcomes is extended onto both parties of the observed interaction (Lind & Tyler, 1988).
-Based on the understanding that both models carry merit, it is likely that our decisions of fairness are influenced both by our social experiences as well as our understanding of what each party got out of the interaction.
-This process is heavily influenced by the party's perception of the procedures within the organization involved.
-Should the procedures for treating employees seem to standardize, they are perceived as more fair (Kaiser, Major, Jurcevic, Dover, Brady & Shapiro, 2013).
+The group value model of procedural justice suggests that many of our attitudes and beliefs about what is fair are instilled through socialization.
+In a self-interest model of procedural justice, people prioritize maximizing personal gain project this priority onto both parties of the observed interaction (Lind & Tyler, 1988).
+Based on the understanding that both models carry merit, it is likely that our understanding of fairness is influenced both by our social experiences as well as our understanding of what each party got out of the interaction.
+This process is also heavily influenced by the party’s perception of the procedures within the organization involved.
+Should the procedures for determining how employees are treated seem standardized, they are perceived as more fair (Kaiser, Major, Jurcevic, Dover, Brady & Shapiro, 2013).
 This perception has also been shown to be vulnerable to the effect of structures within the organization that signal an illusory sense of fairness (Kaiser et al., 2013).
-It stands to reason that signals of a caring organizational culture may have similar influences on an individual's perception of procedural fairness within an organization.
+It stands to reason that signals of a caring organizational culture may have similar influences on an individual’s perception of procedural fairness within an organization.